 Non-synonymous single-nucleotide polymorphisms (nsSNPs) involve the substitution of a single DNA base-pair with a consequent change in protein function, often within a gene already known to be associated with disease.
 Novel nsSNPs in such genes require classification as disease-causing or neutral, a task partly achieved through statistical analyses.

 We demonstrated that data compression algorithms can be utilised to quantify genetic diversity amongst species and utilised these values to model known nsSNPs and appropriately classify novel ones with Bayesian updating of probabilities of disease-causation.

 Full registration as a medical practitioner in Australia is pursuant to satisfactory performance in an internship year—a supervised hospital placement in an accredited teaching hospital.
 Allocation to such positions in New South Wales employs an algorithm intended to maximise the aggregate satisfaction (utility in economic parlance) of all applicants, regardless of criteria such as academic results.

 We quantified the subjective preferences of Australian medical graduates and demonstrated satisficing behaviour whilst proposing an improved utility function that better reflects true satisfaction (p < 0.001).

-    NextGen DNA sequencing data outputs snippets of genetic material.
-Measured in tens to hundreds of base-pairs as against the 3 billion or so in a full human genome, sections require alignment to a reference sequence, allowing for variation between the individual in question and the reference.
+NextGen sequencing data outputs snippets (known as reads) of genetic material.
+Measured in tens to hundreds of base-pairs as against the 3 billion or so in a full human genome, reads require alignment to a reference sequence, allowing for variation between the individual in question and the reference.